aexceed/weatherapp/README.md

 Still nothing while clicking the open ports.
 There was something about not using localhost as the access to site but for the life of me I couldn´t figure it out.
 This might be a problem with my computer and all the weird settings that I have setup in it over the years.
 Who knows.

 Volumes and hot reload.
 As far as volumes are concerned I understood that it´s as simple as adding volumes part with service names in to the compose document.
 I tried searching about hot reload and what to do to achieve it.
-For me it loads everything up lightning fastCouldn´t quite grasp how to do it or if I had allready done it partly with my progress so far so I just left it for now because it´s time to progress in my assignment.
+For me it loads everything up lightning fast.
+Couldn´t quite grasp how to do it or if I had allready done it partly with my progress so far so I just left it for now because it´s time to move forward in my assignment.

 # Cloud